benhsz/parless/steps-to-implement.md

     ←define Y 4

 # Step 5

-If a cursor is present on a line (either text cursor or mouse cursor), the parentheses made blank in step 3 should re-appear, slightly faded-out, on that line.

-So without a cursor anywhere you should see this:

-     define (factorial n)
-       if (zero? n)
-          1
-          (* n (factorial (sub1 n)

-But then with a cursor present, for instance on the first line, it would show

-    (define (factorial n)

-And so on.

-If either `(` or `)` is selected, that parens as well as its matching parens would become fully visible.
-For example if the very first opening parenthesis is selected from the above code, it would also cause the very last closing parenthesis to be no longer blank as well.

-# Step 6

 Experiment with the list-like formatting: have `(` appear as another shape, such as `▹` or `|` and have its closing paren appear blank.